Spartan-71/AutoCommitt/CONTRIBUTING.md

 - For bugs: Open an [Issue](https://github.com//Spartan-71/AutoCommitt/issues)
 - For security issues: Contact maintainers directly

-Thank you for contributing to AutoCommit! 🎉
+Thank you for contributing to AutoCommitt! 🎉